Travel Alert: Availability & Service Changes due to COVID-19

 - Boardwalks to popular overlooks at Blackwater Falls and Coopers Rock as well as Beartown State Park are open.

-- Equipment rentals for park activities, including golf, are also open as of Thursday, May 21.
+- Equipment rentals for park activities, including golf, are open.
 All rented equipment will be properly cleaned and disinfected prior to use, per the guidelines.

-- Guests are required to practice proper social distancing along shared trails and scenic overlooks.
+- Guests are required to practice proper social distancing along shared trails, scenic overlooks and game courts.

 - Day-use areas, including hiking and biking trails and fishing lakes, remain open for public use.